Valentine’s Day Snack Box

-Candy Melts (we chose red & white vanilla flavor but you can choose the flavors and colors you like best.)
+- Candy Melts (we chose red & white vanilla flavors but you can choose the flavors and colors you like best.)

-Before you get started, place a piece of wax paper on a cookie/baking sheet.
+Before you get started, place a piece of wax paper on a baking sheet.

 Add candy melts (depending on how much you need) to a microwave-safe bowl and

 follow the directions on the back of the bag.

 Once the candy melts come out of the microwave, you may need to stir them just a bit before dipping your favorite cookies or fruit into the mix…